International Programs Approval Process

 - If the program is approved by OGH, the program approval form will be forwarded to the dean of your school and the Vice President for Academic Affairs for additional approval.
 Please note: if the selected site is located in a Restricted Region, additional approval by the International Affairs Council is required.
-See additional information below about travel to Restricted Regions.
+See additional information below about Restricted Regions.

 - OGH will contact you when the approval process has been completed.
 Some institutions and organizations require that their own application and approval process be completed in addition to TTUHSC's.
 You should not start this process until you have been informed by OGH that your program request has been approved.

 Click here to view the pre-departure requirements that must be met prior to participation in an international program.